 We are a world addicted to our technology gadgets.
-Constantly checking emails, tweets, phone messages or getting updates from our various feeds from our mobile devices.
+Constantly checking emails, tweets, phone messages or getting updates from our various feeds from our mobile devices can actually make you less productive.
 This hyper connectivity has turned us into super multi-taskers sometimes listening, reading, watching all at the same time with no particular focus.
-While some of us are great at filtering the unnecessary time-consuming activities, others get hooked by small distractions and next thing you know, you’ve spent 2 hours watching a stupid video on Youtube instead of cooking dinner for the kids.
+While some of us are great at filtering out the unnecessary time-consuming activities, others get hooked by small distractions and next thing you know, you’ve spent 2 hours watching a video on Youtube instead of cooking dinner for the kids.

 So how do we use our time wisely?
 Single parents have very little time to spare and every minute of the day counts.
 But if you only had 10 minutes to spare, what would you do with that time?
 Here are some suggestions: